-The basic structure of the WRF-Hydro is diagrammatically illustrated in Figure 2.4.
-High-level job management is handled by the WRF-Hydro system unless WRF-Hydro is coupled into, and beneath, a different modeling architecture.
-The WRF-Hydro system can either call an independent land model driver such as NCAR High Resolution Land Data Assimilation System (HRLDAS) to execute column land surface physics or be called by a different modeling architecture such as WRF, the NCAR CESM or the NASA LIS.
+The basic structure and sequencing of WRF-Hydro is diagrammatically illustrated in Figure 2.4.
+High-level job management (i.e. time management, initialization, I/O and model completion) is handled by the WRF-Hydro system unless WRF-Hydro is coupled into, and beneath, a different modeling architecture.
+The WRF-Hydro system can either call an independent land model driver such as NCAR High Resolution Land Data Assimilation System (HRLDAS) for both Noah and NoahMP land surface model to execute column land surface physics or be called by a different modeling architecture such as WRF, the NCAR CESM or the NASA LIS.
 When run in an offline or 'uncoupled' mode, WRF-Hydro must read in the meteorological forcing data necessary to perform land surface model calculations and it contains the necessary routines to do this.
 When run in a coupled mode with WRF or another larger architecture, WRF-Hydro receives meteorological forcing or land surface states and fluxes from the parent architecture.
 The basic execution process is as follows: